xu-chris/phoenix_basecoat/README.md

 ```

 ### 2. Use the components
-The most components were kept very close to the `CoreComponents` to keep the migration small.
+Most components were kept very close to the `CoreComponents` to keep the migration small.